 - Plans for surgery or a medical procedure

 In addition, tell your doctor if you live or have lived, or have traveled to certain parts of the country where there’s an increased risk of certain fungal locations, such as the Ohio or Mississippi River Valleys or the Southwest.1,2

-Before taking Kevzara, your doctor will run blood tests to check for neutrophil (white blood cells that fight infections) counts, platelet (blood cells that stop bleeding and form clots) counts, cholesterol, and certain liver function tests.
+Before taking Kevzara, your doctor will run blood tests to check for tuberculosis, neutrophil (white blood cells that fight infections) counts, platelet (blood cells that stop bleeding and form clots) counts, cholesterol, and certain liver function tests.
 Kevzara may impact your blood test results, and your dosage of Kevzara may be reduced or stopped if blood cells get too low or cholesterol or liver enzymes get too high.1,2

 People who have a known allergy or hypersensitivity to sarilumab or any of the ingredients in Kevzara should not take Kevzara.1,2

 People taking Kevzara should not take live vaccines.
 Talk to your doctor before receiving any vaccines if you are unsure about what kind of vaccine you are getting.